Request Demo

 Here are some tips if you've been on Uber and want to reinstate your resilience in case your data was stolen, which you may never know.

 Cybercriminals are always looking for vulnerabilities, and Uber clearly has some.
-The attackers used hardly a sophisticated process compared to other major cyberattacks that happened this year.
+The attackers used a relatively unsophisticated process compared to other major cyberattacks that happened this year.
 Ultimately, it was the cause of a lack of Due Care and negligence.

 At the same time, you could sympathize with companies who are carrying around such data that they're more attractive for cybercriminals.
 These questions arise..